Optimization with Confidence Intervals

 As an example, refer to the below image:

 When you finish filling out the parameters ranges, save the file and go back to your model which is still running and press the “START” button to start the experiment.
-If you have closed the model run, don’t worry, you can run the simulation experiment again and now you can press “START” immediately without having to use the “Generate excel” button again.
+If you have closed the model run, don’t worry, you can run the simulation experiment again and now you can press “START” immediately.

 Results